inviona/Software-Engineering-Analysis-and-Design-Project/Requirements Analysis/Problem Domain Analysis/tasks_for_the_future.md

    - User keeps the ticket for boarding.

 ## Board vehicles
-    -User arrives at the station or stop.
+   - User arrives at the station or stop.
-    -User checks real-time updates (if available).
+   - User checks real-time updates (if available).
-    -Vehicle arrives, and the user validates the ticket.
+   - Vehicle arrives, and the user validates the ticket.
-    -User finds a seat or designated standing area.
+   - User finds a seat or designated standing area.

 ## Transfer between routes/modes
-    -User determines where to transfer.
+   - User determines where to transfer.
-    -User ensures they have the correct ticket or pass.
+   - User ensures they have the correct ticket or pass.
-    -User navigates between different transport modes (bus, train, metro).
+   - User navigates between different transport modes (bus, train, metro).
-    -[User revalidates the ticket if required.
+   - User revalidates the ticket if required.

 ## Receive service updates
-    -User receives notifications about delays, route changes, or disruptions.
+   - User receives notifications about delays, route changes, or disruptions.
-    -Updates may come from apps, announcements, station displays, or staff.
+   - Updates may come from apps, announcements, station displays, or staff.
-    -User adjusts travel plans accordingly.
+   - User adjusts travel plans accordingly.

 ## Information Flow Analysis